dcpagotto/pickaxe/cli/README.md

-## @hatchet-dev/pickaxe-cli
+## @hatchet-dev/icepick-cli

-Contains the CLI for Pickaxe.
+Contains the CLI for Icepick.